-The IFRS technical provisions allow for the best estimate of 'reasonably foreseeable' outcomes whereas Solvency II requires the best estimate of 'all possible outcomes'.
+The IAS technical provisions allow for the best estimate of 'reasonably foreseeable' outcomes whereas Solvency II requires the best estimate of 'all possible outcomes'.
 This implicitly includes a wider range of events in the future claim estimates and introduces the concept of an ENID allowance in the solvency provisions.
 This may include latent claims or very extreme high severity/low probability claims but more widely any event not observed in the historical data.
-An ENID uplift is added to the claims provision to recognise the difference between IFRS and Solvency II bases.
+An ENID uplift is added to the claims provision to recognise the difference between IAS and Solvency II bases.
 Given the generally short reporting and settlement periods of the business written by the Company the provisions for ENIDs within the claims provisions (i.e. in respect of events which have occurred) is expected to be lower than the equivalent ENID allowance within the premium provision (see IV below).

 ENID uplift ratios are calculated separately for each line of business and are applied to the claim provisions.
-The ratios are calculated using the ratio of the mean of the full range of reserve risk outcomes from the Company's economic capital model to the mean of a range where outcomes above the 99th percentile are truncated.
+The ratios are calculated using the ratio of the mean of the full range of reserve risk outcomes from the Company's internal economic capital model to the mean of a range where outcomes above the 99th-99.5th percentile are truncated depending on the historic experience for each business line.
 This therefore allows for modelled events over the 1 in 100 outcome level.
 The same uplift proportions are applied gross and net of reinsurance.